For many, Lake Louise Canada is the iconic lake that represents the real “true north strong and free” landscape.

 3. Visit The Lake Louise Ski Lodge

 The Lake Louise Ski Resort is not only open in the winter for amazing skiing and snowboarding but also open in the summer for awe-inspiring views.
 In fact, the Lake Louise Sightseeing Gondola will take you up the mountain while your feet dangle below.
-Be sure to have your camera on hand to capture why many call this the “Home of the Grizzly Bear.”
+Be sure to have your camera on hand to capture what many call the “Home of the Grizzly Bear.”

 4. Visit Lake Louise Village

-Lake Louise Weather Conditions
+Canadian Weather Conditions

 - Spring is still very cool and it takes until Mid-June for Lake Louise to thaw.

-- Summer at Lake Louise is typically warm with daily highs of 20°C or 68°F, although there can still be a cool nip to the air.
+- Summer at Lake Louise Canada is typically warm with daily highs of 20°C or 68°F, although there can still be a cool nip to the air.
 Visitors are recommended to bring a sweater or light jacket, especially if planning to hike in and around Lake Louise.

 - Fall is considered an excellent time to visit as most summer tourists are gone and the winter ski season has not yet started.
 You can start seeing the signs of autumn with trees changing color.
 Fall is a very short season at Lake Louise with temperatures dropping down to 8°C or 46°F by October.